DallasMorningNews/Medicare-metrics-data/README.md

 - **num_of_providers**

 >>The number of providers included in the average to which the provider is compared to.
-We only looked at procedures that included more than 100 providers in the comparison.
+We looked at procedures that included more than 100 providers in the comparison for our analysis.

 - **national_rank**

 >>How this provider's per-patient rate ranks nationally.
 We focused on providers in Texas whose rate ranked first nationwide.

 >_*createTable.sql can be used to create the table schema in PostgreSQL databases._